pantelisbart/Marketing-Mix-Modelling/README.md

 # Marketing-Mix-Modelling
 Marketing Mix Modelling example based on simulated data.

-In this example of MMM , we will predict sales in order to help our hypothetically client to understand whether their Marketing campaign is actually beneficial for him or not.
+In this example of MMM , we will predict sales in order to help our hypothetical client to understand whether their Marketing campaign is actually beneficial for him or not.

 It is a simple example of multiple linear regression.

-The Data are simulated and contains the following variables:
+The Data are simulated and contain the following variables:

 1) TV spendings - Predictor.
 2) Radio spendings - Predictor.